egrzeszczak/rssreader/README.md

 # rssreader

-Simple RSS reader.
+Simple RSS reader as a learning Go project.
 Done with ChatGPT 3.5

+**Note:** This just reads feeds for changes.
+I'm going to add e-mail notifications in the future

 ## Usage